 Infrastructure – Community Development Block Grants

 OEDIT oversees the administration of Community Development Block Grants, or CDBGs.
 A CDBG may be awarded for infrastructure improvements and other projects that lead to job creation and retention.
 Typically, the project must be at least $100,000 in size and create at least 5 jobs.
 When complete, the infrastructure must be publicly owned.
-For more information, please review this page or contact us to discuss whether your project may be eligible for CDBG funds in La Plata County.
+For more information about infrastructure, please review this page or contact us to discuss whether your project may be eligible for CDBG funds in La Plata County.

 OEDIT has recently received financing to help expand the amount of assistance they can provide for businesses looking to start or grow their international markets.
 These include grants and technical assistance to help defray costs for identifying business partners, doing due diligence, legal assistance, interpretation, and other issues that make foreign trade unique.
 For information on programs your business may be eligible for, please visit the OEDIT web page here.